 former National Security Agency (NSA) intelligence analyst

-disclosed classified information about US drone strikes as an act of conscience
+disclosed classified information about U.S. drone strikes as an act of conscience

-The leaked documents showed that from January 2012 to February 2013, US special operations airstrikes killed over 200 people, only 35 of whom were the intended targets.
+The leaked documents showed that from January 2012 to February 2013, U.S. special operations airstrikes killed over 200 people, only 35 of whom were the intended targets.
 During one period of five months, close to 90 percent of the victims killed were not intended targets.
 The documents further displayed how the government chose its targets.
-Hale’s leaks have called attention to the US Military practice of categorizing people killed in drone strikes as “enemies killed in action” unless proven contrary, possibly underrepresenting the estimates of deaths.
+Hale’s leaks have called attention to the U.S. military practice of categorizing people killed in drone strikes as “enemies killed in action” unless proven contrary, possibly underrepresenting the estimates of deaths.
 Hale played a prominent role in the 2016 documentary National Bird, following the stories of three whistleblowers determined to end the silence surrounding the United States’ use of drone attacks.

 Hale pled guilty to one count of violating the Espionage Act for leaking documents and presented the judge with an 11-page handwritten letter.
 He wrote, “Not a day goes by that I don’t question the justification for my actions.
 I am grief-stricken and ashamed of myself.”
 He furthermore stated, “I believe that it is wrong to kill, but it is especially wrong to kill the defenseless.”
 In defending his actions, he stated he believes he revealed what “was necessary to dispel the lie that drone warfare keeps us safe, that our lives are worth more than theirs.”

 Federal public defender Todd M. Richman said, “the bottom line is that Mr. Hale acted out of conscience” and “his disclosures didn’t harm anyone but were of vital public importance.”
 The charges brought against Hale are similar to those brought against whistleblowers Daniel Ellsberg, Chelsea Manning, Edward Snowden, and Reality Winner.
-Hale was awarded the Sam Adams Award for Integrity in Intelligence from a group of whistleblowers within the national security community, a prize awarded to Edward Snowden in 2013.

-Minnesota House of Representatives member Ilhan Omar has asked President Biden to pardon Hale following his guilty plea and 45 month prison sentence, stating the information “has shone a vital light on the legal and moral problems of the drone program and informed the public debate on an issue that has for too many years remained in the shadows.”
+Minnesota House of Representatives member Ilhan Omar asked President Biden to pardon Hale following his guilty plea and 45 month prison sentence, stating the information “has shone a vital light on the legal and moral problems of the drone program and informed the public debate on an issue that has for too many years remained in the shadows.”
 Prosecutors argued Hale could have jeopardized American lives with his leaks and that some details were reproduced in Islamic State Publications; U.S. agencies have no reports of harm caused by the information.
-Harry P. Cooper, a former CIA senior official, argued the documents did not present any risk of harm to the US or national security, while Assistant U.S. Attorney Gordon Kromberg contended that the information could be used by foregin adversaries in the future.
+Harry P. Cooper, a former CIA senior official, argued the documents did not present any risk of harm to the U.S. or national security, while Assistant U.S. Attorney Gordon Kromberg contended that the information could be used by foreign adversaries in the future.

 In addressing the court at sentencing, Hale echoed his ancestor Nathan Hale, the American patriot and spy for the Continental Army: “My only regret is that I have but one life to give my country, whether here or in prison.”